kit-cel/gr-dab/README.md

 * Graphical user interface for DAB/DAB+ transmission/reception (pyQt4)
 * "DABstep" as an executable application for DAB/DAB+ transmission/reception

-For more detailed information about the work which was done, containing changes in code and new code, check out the [commit history] (https://github.com/kit-cel/gr-dab/commits/master) of this repository.
+For more detailed information about the done work, containing changes in code and new code, check out the [commit history](https://github.com/kit-cel/gr-dab/commits/master) of this repository.
+Weekly reports containing updates about the working progress, additional information, highlights and challenging pieces during GSoC can be found on my [GSoC blog](https://dabtransceiver.wordpress.com/).

 Installation